trahnagrom/controlled-assessment/report2.md

-#controlled_assessment
+#Controlled Assessment

 ##Task 1

-###Money converter
+###Currency Converter

+####Design

+For this task I needed to split the code into three different parts.
+These parts were:

-1. The system should be able to have exchange rates changed regulary by the user
+ -The system should be able to have exchange rates changed when necessary by the user.
-1. The user must input an amount, select a currency to convert from and to, and get the correct output
+ -The user must input the amount they want to convert, the currency they are converting from and the currency they are converting to.
-1. The amount must be put to two decimal places E.G £1.09
+ -The output must be put to two decimal places (eg. £1.09)